aiplanethub/introduction-to-pandas/introduction-to-pandas/115-Introduction to Pandas.md

   * read,
   * write,
   * manipulate, and
-  * analyse the data.
+  * analyze the data.

 ## Why Pandas?

 * It helps you explore and manipulate data in an efficient manner.
-* It helps you analyse large volumes of data with ease.
+* It helps you analyze large volumes of data with ease.
 When we say large volumes, it can be in **millions of rows/records**.

-## Why Pandas is so Popular?
+## Why is Pandas so Popular?

 * Easy to read and learn
 * Extremely fast and powerful
-* Integrates well with other visualisation libraries
+* Integrates well with other visualization libraries

 ## Importing Pandas